hello2dj/routing-controllers/README.md

 let app = express(); // your created express server
 // app.use() // you can configure it the way you want useExpressServer(app, { // register created express server in routing-controllers
-    controllers: [UserController] // and configure it the way you need (controllers, validation, etc.)
+    controllers: [UserController] // and configure it the way you need (controllers, etc.)
 });
 app.listen(3000); // run your express server
 ```